Country Day School in Fox Chapel opens treehouse classroom

 Teachers will bring science, art, music, reading and math lessons into the woods, Smith said, with the aim of inspiring children by observing firsthand life in the forest and interacting with wildlife, trees and leaves.

 “They will be observing the changing seasons, recording animal life and participating with nature, not just viewing it in textbook images,” she said.

 The Country Day treehouse classroom is the only one of its kind in Western Pennsylvania, said Jen Roupe, director of school communications.

 A 30-by-30-foot observation deck surrounds the building and a suspension bridge runs from the base of the treehouse to a lookout platform on a nearby tree.
 The space is wheelchair accessible by an ADA-compliant ramp from the school parking lot.

-The space was designed and built by Tree Top Builders of Chester County, Pa.
+The space was designed and built by Tree Top Builders of Chester County.
 Crews used live-edge cedar siding and reclaimed wood from an Amish barn for the flooring.
 The ramp was built by Shady Side Academy facilities staff and subcontractors.

 Smith said the treehouse is the perfect complement to an on-the-ground outdoor classroom at Country Day School, where teachers commonly use elements from the wooded environment in their lessons.

-She expects the treehouse to be in full use by all grades in the coming school year.
+She expects the treehouse to be in full use by all grades this school year.

 Tawnya Panizzi is a Tribune-Review staff writer.
 You can contact Tawnya at 412-782-2121, ext.
 2, firstname.lastname@example.org or via Twitter @tawnyatrib.